 - The FTC offered tips on how to avoid scammers posing as customer service representatives of legitimate businesses.
 More information.

-- The CFPB published guidance on how to avoid scams during the holiday season.
+- The CFPB published guidance on how to avoid scams.
 More information.

 - The FCC published a video on common COVID-19 scams in American Sign Language.
 More information.

 - The IRS published information on common COVID-19 scams.
 More information.